“Once a cheater, always a cheater.”

 There is definitely some truth to this phrase.
 But, unfortunately, many cheaters are only sorry because they got caught, and they may do it again while working harder to cover up their tracks.

 However, relationships are complex.
-There are people who are willing to stop doing it.
+Some people are willing to stop doing it.

 5 Signs A Person Will “Always Be A Cheater”